aoyingxue/datawilltell/content/post/250624_interactive-datawrapper-on-static-blogs/index.md

 ---
-title: "Make Graphs Interactive on Static Websites or Powerpoint Presentations"
+title: "Bringing Static to Life: Embedding Interactive Charts (Datawrapper) in Your Static Blog and Presentations"
 slug: "datawrapper-web-powerpoint-tutorial"
 date: 2025-06-26
 tags: